Place The Following Substances In Order Of Decreasing Boiling Point

 1. Identify the Intermolecular Forces: Determine the types of intermolecular forces present in each substance.
 This requires understanding the molecular structure and polarity.

 2. Assess Relative Strengths: Evaluate the relative strengths of the intermolecular forces.
 Remember the general order of strength: Ionic > Hydrogen Bonding > Dipole-Dipole > London Dispersion Forces.
-However, molecular size significantly influences LDF strength.
+Even so, molecular size significantly influences LDF strength.

 3. Consider Molecular Weight and Shape: Account for the molecular weight of each substance.
 Larger molecules generally have higher boiling points due to increased London Dispersion Forces.
 Shape also matters; linear molecules tend to have higher boiling points than branched ones.